funkfinger/jaywiggins/source/jaywiggins.com/2010-03-08-Facebook-is-NOT-an-OpenID-provider.html.markdown

 ---
-title: Facebook is NOT an OpenID provider?
+title: Facebook is NOT an OpenID provider
 date: '2010-03-08'
 tags:
 - code